 - Going Out

 - Other Schnapsen Pages

 - Schnapsen Software

 - Schnapsen Online

 Schnapsen (or Schnapser) is a popular Austrian two-hander.
 It is essentially a tightened-up version of the classic German game Sechsundsechzig.
-Other closely related games include Tausendeins (Austria), Tute (Spain), Tyziacha (Russia and Ukraine), and Snapszli (Hungary), but anyone familiar with any member of the Ace-Ten family (such as Pinochle) will grasp the essentials quickly.
+Other closely related games include Tausendeins (Austria), Tute (Spain), Tyziacha (Russia, Ukraine and Poland) and Snapszli (Hungary), but anyone familiar with any member of the Ace-Ten family (such as Pinochle) will grasp the essentials quickly.
 Schnapsen is an inherently tense game that requires a lot of concentration and so isn't good for socializing, but it's a challenging game whose interest never wavers.

 The Idea of the Game